new-day-international/development/README.md

 7. You can edit the code in `development/reddit_home` and after a brief automatic restart the changes will be reflected at the above URL.

 To stop the VM, you can use `vagrant halt`.
-To start it agian you can use `vagrant up`.
+To start it again you can use `vagrant up`.
+To rebuild it from scratch use `vagrant destroy` and then `vagrant up`.